ChsHub/directory_observer/README.md

 # Directory Observer

-(Windows only) Observe directory changes, and notify observers when a change is detected.
+(Windows only) The package implements an observable to monitor directory changes, and to notify observers when a change is detected.
+The observable is running in a separate daemon thread, and is being locked while there are no changes (non-busy-waiting).

 ## Installation